 Mercedes battery replacement costs (US dealerships) varied between $280 and $400 in 2017.
 That includes the cost of a new car battery and installing the battery.
 Note that this is the price for the main battery, not the smaller secondary (auxiliary) battery.

 For example, let us look at the price of replacing the main Mercedes battery in two vehicles, an S-Class and a C-Class.
 Below are the prices how much it would cost to buy the battery at the dealer and how much it will cost to have the dealer replace the battery

 - 2012 Mercedes-Benz S350 Blue Tech

 - Installation Price: $140

 Cost to replace Mercedes battery yourself

-By replacing your Mercedes-Benz main battery yourself, you have the potential to save between $100-$200.
+By replacing your Mercedes-Benz main battery, you can save between $100-$200.
 Replacing the battery is easy and takes less than $20 min.
-You can buy the battery from the dealer and install it yourself saving the installation cost or buy an aftermarket battery that meets the OEM battery specs.
+You can buy the battery from the dealer and install it, saving the installation cost, or buy an aftermarket battery that meets the OEM battery specs.

-If you spend some time searching for an aftermarket battery that meets Mercedes specs you will find there are a few good alternatives.
-When choosing a battery for your Mercedes you need to make sure it is the same group size.
-Generally speaking, most Mercedes-Benz cars use AGM H8 battery.
-If you are shopping for a cheap Mercedes battery search for Group 49 AGM Battery.
-Absorbed Glass Mat (AGM) batteries are recommended due to high accessory load on Mercedes vehicles.
-You also need to find a battery with similar Cranking Amp (CA) and Reserve Capacity (RC).
+If you search for an aftermarket battery that meets Mercedes specs, you will find a few good alternatives.
+When choosing a battery for your Mercedes, you must ensure it is the same group size.
+Generally speaking, most Mercedes-Benz cars use AGM H8 batteries.
+If you shop for a cheap Mercedes battery, search for Group 49 AGM Battery.
+Absorbed Glass Mat (AGM) batteries are recommended due to the high accessory load on Mercedes vehicles.
+It would help if you also found a battery with a similar Cranking Amp (CA) and Reserve Capacity (RC).

 These values are printed on top of the old battery or can be verified by calling your Mercedes-Benz dealer.